restarian/brace_document/docs/specification/unit_test_output.md

       * √ with a non-existant double subdirectory inside a existing directory in win32 format

+      * √ with a duplicate entry inside an existing subdirectory

+      * √ with a duplicate entry inside an existing subdirectory in win32 format

       * √ with a directory which is absolute

-      * √ with a directory which is absolute
+      * √ with a directory which is absolute for win32

   * Using stop further progression methodology for dependencies in: cli.js